Vite plugin for static SEO meta tags in Vue SPAs

 })

-The postProcess function does two things: it replaces localhost URLs with your production domain (since the pre-renderer runs against a local dev server), and it generates custom output filenames like index-pricing.html instead of nested directories.
+The postProcess function replaces localhost URLs with your production domain and generates output filenames like index-pricing.html instead of nested directories.

 The key configuration is renderAfterDocumentEvent.
 The pre-renderer waits for this custom DOM event before capturing the HTML.
-This ensures all your content — including async data — is loaded and rendered before the HTML gets saved.
+That gives the page time to render content and async data before the HTML gets saved.

 In each pre-rendered page component, dispatch this event in onMounted: